JBNCK/fp3_debloater/README.md

 The script will take around 1-2 minutes to debloat your phone.
 To complete the process, reboot your phone.
 # Running the script (Windows)
 double click the ```debloat_win.bat``` file.
 The debloat process should start automatically.
 The script will take around 1-2 minutes to debloat your phone.
 To complete the process, reboot your phone.
+# Post-running
+Make sure to configure OpenBoard via the app or you'll have no keyboard.
+OpenBoard is an open source keyboard app and a replacement for GBoard.
+The app itself guides you thru the configuration.
 # Getting apps back
 There is currently no rebloater. but if you want to get a package/app back, just find out the package name (via the debloater, package names viewer 2.0 (play store) or whatever) and type in (terminal):
 ```